 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of US\$9.47 per ADS, representing the difference between the initial public offering price of US\$13.00 per ADS our net tangible book value of US\$3.53 per ADS as of June 30, 2017, after giving effect to this offering and the Concurrent Private Placements.
+As a result, you will experience immediate and substantial dilution of US\$9.06 per ADS, representing the difference between the assumed initial public offering price of US\$12.50 per ADS, the midpoint of the estimated Offering price range shown on the front cover of this prospectus and our net tangible book value of US\$3.44 per ADS as of June 30, 2017, after giving effect to this offering and the Concurrent Private Placements.
 In addition, you may experience further dilution to the extent that our ordinary shares are issued upon the exercise of share options.
 See "Dilution."